Never Cry Wolf (film): Plot

-The young, naïve Canadian biologist Tyler is assigned by the government to travel to the isolated Canadian Arctic wilderness and study why the area's caribou population is declining, believed to be due to wolf-pack attacks; amongst his orders to study them, he is also given a gun and required to kill one wolf and examine its stomach contents.
-Tyler receives a baptism of fire into bush life with a trip by bush plane piloted by "Rosie" Little.
-After landing at the destination, Rosie leaves Tyler in the middle of a sub-zero frozen Arctic lake.
-Tyler is at a loss of what to do about his situation until he is rescued by a traveling Inuit named Ootek, who transports him and his gear off the ice and builds a shelter for him.
+Tyler, a young and naïve Canadian biologist, is assigned by the government to travel to the isolated Canadian Arctic wilderness and study why the area's caribou population is declining.
+He has instructions to kill a wolf and examine its stomach contents for caribou tissue.
+Tyler hires pilot Rosie Little to take him to the Arctic in his bush plane.
+After landing at the destination, Rosie leaves Tyler in the middle of a frozen lake.
+A passing Inuk named Ootek shelters him as he orients himself to his new surroundings.

-Alone, Tyler divides his days between research and survival, while nights are fraught with nightmares of wolf attacks upon him.
-He soon encounters two wolves—which he names George and Angeline, who have pups, and discovers they seem as curious of him as he is of them.
-He and the wolves begin social exchanges, even urine-marking their territories, producing trust and respect between them.
+Alone, Tyler divides his days between research and survival.
+He soon encounters two wolves that he names George and Angeline, who have pups, and seem as curious of him as he is of them.
+He and the wolves begin social exchanges, including the marking of territory, producing trust and respect between them.
 Noticing that they have not eaten any caribou and only mice, he begins a side experiment of eating only mice for protein sustenance.

-Another Inuit named Mike encounters Tyler, sent by Ootek for companionship.
-Mike knows English and Inuit, translating between Ootek and Tyler.
-Ootek, the elder, is content and curious about Tyler, while the younger Mike seems not only more reserved but unhappy with the Inuit way of life, confessing to Tyler his social apprehensions, this is mainly due to the fact that Mike is missing nearly all his teeth as well as telling Tyler about the time he met a girl and how she was comfortable with him until he smiled.
+Another Inuk named Mike encounters Tyler.
+He tells Tyler that he is self-conscious about missing most of his teeth.
 Tyler discovers that Mike is a wolf hunter, killing for pelts to sell to make a living.
 Tyler demonstrates a trick he has learned: by playing certain notes on his bassoon, he can imitate a wolf howl, calling other wolves in.